HailinPan/npspy-tutorial/README.rst

-Template for the Read the Docs tutorial
+ Tutorial for npspy
 =======================================

-This GitHub template includes fictional Python library with some basic Sphinx docs.
+This GitHub includes tutorial of npspy Python library.

 Read the tutorial here: